Hideyoshi-Kinoshita/Hideyoshi-StarWars-Music-Player/README.md

     - Added New Music and Removed Old Music (From Community Advice)
 - [BETA] Play Music from YouTube
     - [BETA] Restricted Feature: Staff can play music from YouTube URLs.
+- Better Global Music
+    - You can actually Control the Global Music's Volume now!~ No more Earrape :)
 - Added Shit Code

 # Known Bugs: